Massachusetts H.5175: Plug-In Solar Bill Passes House 128–27, Now in Senate | PlugInSolarUS

-Massachusetts is one step closer to legalizing plug-in solar.
+Massachusetts is on the verge of legalizing plug-in solar.
 The Massachusetts House of Representatives passed H.5175 — An Act Relative to Energy Affordability, Clean Power and Economic Competitiveness by a strong bipartisan margin of 128–27 on February 26, 2026.
-The comprehensive energy bill, which includes explicit plug-in solar provisions, now awaits action in the Senate Committee on Ways and Means.
+The comprehensive energy bill includes explicit plug-in solar provisions that would give the state's 1.6 million renter households immediate access to solar savings.

 The bill's path through the House was methodical.
 The original bill, H.4744, was introduced by Rep. Jeff Roy (D-Framingham) and referred to the House Committee on Ways and Means, which produced a committee version designated H.5151.
 After floor debate on February 26 — during which the House rejected more than a dozen amendments before adopting three consolidated amendments — the House passed the bill and published it as H.5175, the enrolled version now before the Senate.